-- (a) In accordance with section 12.8.2 of Metrology Procedure: Part A, CLPs for each Profile Area must be prepared by AEMO using interval metering data from a samples of Controlled Load interval meters in accordance with section 11.3.3 and paragraphs (b) and (c). - (b) The sample meters to be installed by the LNSPs must provide remote acquisition of interval metering data. - (c) Two NMIs must be allocated to each sample meter. - (i) One NMI must be used for the interval metering data from the sample meter that is used to prepare the CLP; and - (ii) Where the metering installation has a sample meter and the FRMP for the market load in MSATS is not the LR, a the second NMI must be used to transfer the accumulated metering data to which the CLP is applied. - (d) The requirements for one CLP are: - (i) There shall be at least one CLP in each Profile Area. - (ii) An LNSP may introduce a second CLP in its Profile Area. - (iii) If the LNSP does not introduce a second CLP, one CLP must be calculated for all Controlled Loads in a Profile Area, which is based on a sample of Controlled Load Interval Meters. - (iv) For each TI, the CLP must be calculated by Profile Area as follows:
+- (a) In accordance with section 12.8.2 of Metrology Procedure: Part A, CLPs for each Profile Area must be prepared by AEMO using interval metering data from a samples of Controlled Load interval meters in accordance with section 11.3.3 and paragraphs (b) and (c). - (b) The sample meters to be installed by the LNSPs must provide remote acquisition of interval metering data. - (c) Two NMIs must be allocated to each sample meter. - (i) One NMI must be used for the interval metering data from the sample meter that is used to prepare the CLP; and - (ii) the second NMI must be used to transfer the accumulated metering data to which the CLP is applied. - (d) The requirements for one CLP are: - (i) There shall be at least one CLP in each Profile Area. - (ii) An LNSP may introduce a second CLP in its Profile Area. - (iii) If the LNSP does not introduce a second CLP, one CLP must be calculated for all Controlled Loads in a Profile Area, which is based on a sample of Controlled Load Interval Meters. - (iv) For each TI, the CLP must be calculated by Profile Area as follows:

-CLP for a Profile Area for Tl_j
+CLP for a Profile Area for Tli

+=

+$$\sum{n=1}^{N}$$

-$$=\sum{n=1}^{N} \text{ (sample meter load in TIj)}{n} (wf){n}$$ wf = is the weighting factor associated with the NMIs.
+(sample meter load in TI_j)n (wf)n

-N = represents the set of sample NMIs in the Profile Area
+N = represents the set of sample NMIs in the Profile Area wf = is the weighting factor associated with the NMIs.

-- (e) The requirements for two CLPs are: - (i) if the LNSP introduces a second CLP, it must notify the commencement date of the second CLP in writing to AEMO and all retailers, - (ii) the commencement date must be at least six months after the date of the notice; and - (iii) from the commencement date, CLPs must be calculated for each Profile Area. - (f) For each TI, the CLPs must be calculated by Profile Area as follows: - (i) CLP for loads on the Controlled Load 1 network tariff
+- (e) The requirements for two CLPs are: - (i) if the LNSP introduces a second CLP, it must notify the commencement date of the second CLP in writing to AEMO and all retailers; - (ii) the commencement date must be at least six months after the date of the notice; and - (iii) from the commencement date, CLPs must be calculated for each Profile Area. - (f) For each TI, the CLPs must be calculated by Profile Area as follows: - (i) CLP for loads on the Controlled Load 1 network tariff

-$$= \sum{n=1}^{N} \left(\begin{array}{c} \text{load for sample meter on the controlled} \\ \text{load 1 network tariff in trading interval j} \right){n} (wf){n}$$ wf = weighting factor associated with the NM/s.
+$$= \sum{n=1}^{N} \left(\text{load for sample meter on the controlled} \atop \text{load 1 network tariff in trading interval j} \right){n} (wf){n}$$

-N = represents the set of sample NMIs on the Controlled Load 1 Network Tariff in the
+N = represents the set of sample NMIs on the Controlled Load 1 Network Tariff in the Profile Area.

-Profile Area.